procore/sdt-uav/README.md

 `uav` is a JavaScript view library for those who are skeptical of complexity.

-* It's reactive.
+* It's data-bound.
 You just change your data, and the view updates accordingly.
 * It's simple.
-The syntax is minimal; there are no dependencies or fancy toolchains.
+The syntax is minimal; there are no dependencies or required toolchains.
 * It's small.
 Less than 3KB gzipped.

 Table of contents: